02-07 The Rotating Coordinate System

 The RF pulse adds another movement.
 To follow these movements requires a lot of imagination (Figure 02-10).

-However, if we try to look at the system from the perspective of a coordinate system rotating at a frequency equal or close to the Larmor frequency, the situation become less complicated.
+However, if we try to look at the system from the perspective of a coordinate system rotating at a frequency equal or close to the Larmor frequency, the situation becomes less complicated.

 This may not seem obvious, but in fact we are doing this all the time.
 When a person walks by us, it is very easy for us to assess how much faster than us he is walking.
 Yet, if we view the same action from outer space and have to take into account the rotation of the earth the problem would be much more complicated.